 The base volume of each trading pair is directly fetched from the exchanges’ API’s.
 These volumes are then converted into USD by multiplying them by the last reported USD price of the coin or token listed on CoinMarketCap.
 The sum of these USD volumes makes up the total exchange 24hr volume.

-It is most likely that your country is currently under an economic sanction or a ban on cryptocurrencies is in effect.
+It is most likely that your country is currently under an economic sanction or a ban on virtual currencies is in effect.
 Most exchanges explicitly deny customers of such countries.
 Although some exchanges do not, we do not feel that we have enough information to determine whether such countries were omitted from the Terms and Conditions due to an error, or whether the exchange does in fact not serve customers from these countries.
 As a result, we have omitted these countries from the "Select your country"-filter entirely.

-We classify fee schedules into four different systems: maker/taker, flat rate, buy/sell and fixed.
+We classify fee schedules into three different systems: maker/taker, flat rate and buy/sell.
 Exchanges that report a maker/taker system, but where every fee is the same, are reclassified into an exchange using a flat rate system.
-A fixed fee system refers to a system where every trade, no matter how small or large, always incurs the same trading fee, e.g. X amount of BTC.

 We only report the lowest volume tier fees since those are the maximum fees that can be incurred on that particular exchange.
 In addition, we believe that for most people, only the lowest tier fees are relevant.
 We do, however provide a direct link to each exchange’s fee schedule for more detailed information.